 The documentation structure instils a natural sense of discipline to the investigations and makes for easy dissemination of the findings.
 The scores and the GAP Analysis clearly illustrate the progess and potential of PLM, and by sensible updating and revisioning of the PLM Roadmap Document, year-on-year planning can be focused on the optimal areas for improvement.

 The PLM Maturity Manual is provided with Q&A support to PLMIG Members, so you will receive a copy if you join with any class of Membership.

-For more information about PLM Maturity, or to purchase the Manual, contact email@example.com
+For more information about PLM Maturity, or the Manual itself, contact email@example.com.